ManonLef/To-Do-App/resources and notes/notes.md

 - I will start today by making the forms (add project and tasks) exitable while clicking out  of them or maybe hitting esc
 - [x] make add project form dissapear when clicking outside.
-- [ ] addProject function jumping to first item with said project name
+- [ ] ISSUE addProject function jumping to first item with said project name
   - when you add a project, it will make the project active by name.
 When you add a project with the same name as a previous one, it will jump to the first one in the array.
 Consider using the vault projects array last item instead.

 - I used contenteditable for the taskname field which worked out lovely.